-- Unplug your circular saw. - Make sure laser is turned off. - Remove the laser cover by lifting it off its base. - Turn laser on. - Loosen the screw inside laser. - Rest the front of the base on scrap workpiece. - Adjust the laser beam with the mark on the scrap workpiece by loosening the screw to the laser aperture and slowly moving laser guide left or right. - Since blade thicknesses vary, always make a trial cut in scrap workpiece to ensure an accurate cut.

-- Once alignment is achieved tighten the screw. - Replace the laser cover. - Check for proper alignment. - Repeat as necessary until laser is aligned.
+- Make sure the laser is turned off. - Remove the laser cover by lifting it off its base. - Turn the laser on. - Loosen the screw inside the laser. - Rest the front of the base on a scrap workpiece. - Adjust the laser beam with the mark on the scrap workpiece by loosening the screw to the laser aperture and slowly moving the laser guide left or right. - Since blade thicknesses vary, always make a trial cut in scrap workpiece to ensure an accurate cut. - Once alignment is achieved, tighten the screw. - Replace the laser cover. - Check for proper alignment. - Repeat as necessary until the laser is aligned.